aniyahb/AniyahBunn_Capstone/README.md

 ----------------------------------------------------------------------------
 ## Authentication
-In MealMaster, user authentication ensures that registered users can securely access their personal features, while guest users can explore basic functionalities.
+In MealMaster, user authentication ensures that registered users can securely access their personal features.
 Here's a simplified description of how user authentication is managed, including session and cookie management, and its effect on navigation between different screens.

 **Sign Up Process:**